bognikol/aflonstack/README.md

 Object-oriented programming allows us to model a component as a class; it can populate itself with children nodes in constructor; it can inherit generic component which gives common functionality (or any other existing component class which can be specialised); it can expose public methods; and it can raise and subscribe to events.

 Inspired by old-school UI frameworks like WinForms, I wanted to see how JavaScript DOM API can be adapted to object-oriented framework, with inheritance as main mechanism for tailoring components.
-I also wanted to restrict the framework to pure JavaScript (TypeScript), avoid declarative syntax and compiler infrastructure which goes with it, but preserve hierarchical representation of UI **in code** (just like HTML represents UI as tree); also, I wanted to closely couple component with its style **in the same file**, so time for searching for appropriate style during development is minimised.
+I also wanted to restrict the framework to pure TypeScript (JavaScript), avoid declarative syntax and compiler infrastructure which goes with it, but preserve hierarchical representation of UI **in code** (just like HTML represents UI as tree); also, I wanted to closely couple component with its style **in the same file**, so time for searching for appropriate style during development is minimised.

 ## Tutorial